verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 Specify overrides to change the default resource (storage, cpu, memory, etc.) requests and limits.

-For example, to apply a custom resource requests for Cert-Manager pods create the following overrides file and apply it when installing the module:
+For example, to apply a custom resource requests for Cert-Manager pods create the following overrides file and apply it when installing the module.

 {{< clipboard >}}
 <div class="highlight">